Noise Estimation for Generative Diffusion Models: Experiments

 Different plots are given for different values of $\eta$, which is the parameter that control $\tilde \sigma$ in Eq.~\ref{eq:DDIM_update}:

 As can be seen, our method improves by a large gap the FID score the DDIM method.
 For example, for three iteration with $\eta=0.0$ our method improve the FID score by $163.4$.
 The gap in performance is maintained for up to 10 iterations.
-(Several of the plots for different $\eta$ values overlap, see supplementary for a table of results).

 In Figure \ref{fig:evolution_celebA}, we demonstrate the progression over a six iteration denoising process for both our method and the DDIM method that we use as a baseline. {Evidently, our generated images are more coherent and sharper than the DDIM method.}